pbobbitt/Cloud-Storage-Troubleshooting/README.md

 # SaaS Storage Optimization & Data Lifecycle Management

 ## Executive Summary
 This project addressed a critical storage exhaustion event (91% capacity) within a Google Workspace environment that threatened service continuity for Gmail and Drive.
-By performing Root Cause Analysis (RCA) on third-party application sync behavior, I recovered 43% of system capacity and implemented a sustainable archival strategy.
+By performing Root Cause Analysis (RCA) I was able to identify the true culptrit was a third-party application sync behavior.
+For this incident I recovered 43% of system capacity and implemented a sustainable archival strategy.

 * **Primary Skill:** SaaS Administration & Storage Troubleshooting
 * **Certification Alignment:** CompTIA A+, Cloud+